sanbuphy/WhisperTranslator/README.md

 The output files are in ass or srt format, preformatted for a specific subtitle group, and can be directly imported into [Aegisub](https://github.com/Aegisub/Aegisub) for further translation and timing adjustments.
 You have the option to enable full text extraction and summarization.

+## Feature

+⭐ Converting videos and audio into corresponding language text.
+⭐ Translating transcribed text into any language (using local large models).
+⭐ Outputting full text and timeline captions after transcription.
+⭐ Summarizing the full content of videos (using local large models).

 ## Recent Updates:

 - 2024.2.24: